Casual dating is dating without the intention of becoming serious or getting into a relationship with the person.

 - Dart Game at a bar: Each round the winner gets to ask the loser a question

 - Going out for an appetizer and drinks at a restaurant instead of dinner: this is shorter and has a more casual feel than dinner

 How Do I Find Women For Casual Dating?

-Second, college parties.
-Even if you don’t attend college, if you can find your way into a college party (friend of a friend maybe), you’ll meet lots of girls who are interested in casual dating.
+Even if you don't attend college, you can find a way into a college party.
+You'll meet lots of girls interested in hooking up.